shimaore/thinkable-ducks/README.md

 Finally it will start the `server` application, and FreeSwitch itself.

-Note: if the configuration contains a `server_only` flag, no FreeSwitch configuration is created.
+Note: if the configuration contains a `server_only` flag, no FreeSwitch configuration is created, and FreeSwitch is not started.

 `server`
 --------